yguenduez/nerd-neck/nerd-neck-report/src/report.md

 workers are carried out, to make working in office jobs healthier.

 The approach this project is following is a bit different.
-Instead of proactive trainings, the outcome of this project should react to bad posture of a person and a user should be notified when having a posture.
+Instead of proactive trainings, the outcome of this project should be to react to a bad posture of a person and a user should be notified when having a bad posture.

 As this project should be wearable, it means the device must be battery powered.
 Also, as a person is wearing this device, the form factor of the device should not be big, so it is for example attachable to a person's back.

 The project is already restricted to be as small as possible and battery powered.
-Being battery powered, it also means it is not allowed to draw much current to remain as long as possible active.
+Being battery powered, it also means it is not allowed to draw much current to remain active for as long as possible.

 Moreover, it must track the posture of a person to be able to react to a bad posture.
 And finally, the person must also be notified when being in a bad posture.

-In the following section, I will describe how I solved above goals.
+In the following sections, I will describe how I solved above goals.

 # Methodology

-## Outline

-The 3d printed device is polling the current orientation from the inertial measurement unit (IMU) every 50 milliseconds.
-As the IMU angular velocities are error-prone in general, a sensor fusion algorithm is used, i.e. the Madgwick filter (a sensor fusion filter), to integrate the angular velocity over time and have an error correction to it.

-If the orientation surpasses a configurable threshold, an active buzzer is activated, that is powered directly with a 1kHz Pulse Modulo Width (PWM) signal, generating the notification sound.

 ## Hardware